Msal44/OOP-Concepts/README.md

 PART 1

 You will write a main program and several classes to create and print a small database of baseball player data.
-The assignment has been split into two parts to encourage you to code your program in an incremental fashion, a technique that will be increasingly important as the semester goes on.
+The project has been split into two parts to encourage you to code your program in an incremental fashion, a technique that will be increasingly important as the semester goes on.

 Purpose
-This assignment reviews object-oriented programming concepts such as classes, methods, constructors, accessor methods, and access modifiers.
+This  reviews object-oriented programming concepts such as classes, methods, constructors, accessor methods, and access modifiers.
 It makes use of an array of objects as a class data member, and introduces the concept of object serialization or "binary I/O".

 Set Up
 As with Assignment 1, you should create a subdirectory to hold your files for Assignment 2.